 9. Electric Pepper Grinder – Like the Infrastructure book, I can’t quite explain why men love electric pepper grinders so much.
 I just know that the men in my life, all of whom love to eat, get a special thrill from being able to effortlessly grind pepper.
 A model with a light is especially exciting.

-10. Car rental – This requires a much bigger cash outlay than the other gifts, but it has the advantage of creating lifelong memories.
+10. Luxury car rental – This requires a much bigger cash outlay than the other gifts, but it has the advantage of creating lifelong memories.
 Has your dad or husband always wanted to drive a particular model car?
 Maybe a classic sports car or a top of the line luxury model?
 Find a specialty auto rental business in your area and rent him a sweet ride for the weekend.
-He’ll never suspect that you almost completely forgot about Father’s Day.
+He’ll never suspect that it was a last-minute gift.

 This post contains affiliate links.